maxmods/bah.mod/jansson.mod/jansson/doc/apiref.rst

 Jansson uses UTF-8 as the character encoding.
 All JSON strings must be valid UTF-8 (or ASCII, as it's a subset of UTF-8).
-All Unicode codepoints U+0000 through U+10FFFF are allowed, but you must use length-aware functions if you wish to embed NUL bytes in strings.
+All Unicode codepoints U+0000 through U+10FFFF are allowed, but you must use length-aware functions if you wish to embed null bytes in strings.

 .. function:: json_t *json_string(const char *value)